QUBIC VII: The feedhorn-switch system of the technological demonstrator

-To measure the return loss we connected the array to the VNA by means of a cascade of adapters.
-To clean the data from the effects of the mismatch in the adapters chain we performed a time domain gating, retaining the back-scattered signals coming only from the horn.
-To this aim, before measuring the DUT scattering parameters, we carried out a TRL calibration of the system to identify the reference plane from which we calculated the gating window to mask the undesired signals.
+The experimental setup consisted of a vector network analyzer (VNA) equipped with millimeter extensions for full two-port characterization in the 110--170\,GHz and 170--260\,GHz bands.
+With this setup we measured the horn return loss and radiation patterns and compared our measurements with simulations.
+We connected the array to the VNA by means of a cascade of adapters (figure \ref{fig_em_measurements_setup1}) to connect the standard rectangular \newb{waveguide} of the VNA to the custom circular one of the horns.

-In the beam pattern measurements the experimental setup was almost coincident with the one used for the return loss.
-The only extra components were a pair of corrugated circular standard gain horns (Radiometer Physics) one used to illuminate the feedhorn array and the other for reference.
-In these measurements we moved the DUT in azimuth with an angular step of 1$^\circ$ and selected the proper reference plane ($E$-plane or $H$-plane) by properly rotating the launcher and the DUT.
+\newc{The reference plane for the VNA measurements is at the WR06 millimeter-wave extension waveguide port and calibrated with thru-reflect-line (TRL) standards.
+The time domain window gating function of the network analyzer system is used to isolate the horn back-scattered signal from the undesired reflections associated with the test adapters.} Because the VNA setup is sensitive to only the \newe{dominant} propagation mode we could not test the multi-mode behavior of the system in the 220\,GHz band.
+Consequently also the results of the simulations displayed in figures~\ref{fig_horns_measured_return_loss}, \ref{fig_measured_patterns_150GHz} and \ref{fig_measured_patterns_220GHz} regard single-mode propagation.

-It is important to underline that these measurements were conducted considering only the principal propagation mode in both the 150 and 220\,GHz bands.
-Consequently also the results of the simulations displayed in Figures~\ref{fig_horns_measured_return_loss}, \ref{fig_measured_patterns_150GHz} and \ref{fig_measured_patterns_220GHz} regard single-mode propagation.
+\newc{To sample the beam patterns, the TD feed-horn array was mounted on a goniometer fixed on an optical bench.
+The horn array was illuminated in the 110--170 GHz band by a corrugated circular standard gain horns manufactured by Radiometer Physics, while in the 170--250 GHz band it was illuminated by a smooth wall standard gain horn manufactured by Custom Microwave.
+In these measurements we moved the \newe{device under test (DUT)} in azimuth with an angular step of 1$^\circ$ and selected the proper reference plane ($E$-plane or $H$-plane) by properly rotating the launcher and the DUT.}